 Known for its rounded crown, the Cherry plum reaches a mature height of 5-8m.
 An excellent choice for any landscape, it is ideal for small urban spaces, large estate, or parkland.
 It is quite a versatile variety, so it could also thrive as a hedge if regularly clipped.

+When can you plant trees?
 Most of the trees we stock are container-grown, making them suitable for planting throughout the year.
 It is only bare root and rootball plants that need to be planted during the dormancy period, these plants are available from November to March.

-As Staking and tying is an essential step after planting as it helps to support young trees as they establish.
+Do I need accessories when planting?
+Staking and tying is an essential step after planting as it helps to support young trees as they establish.
 Depending on the size of your tree or where it is going to be planted, you can either single or double stake your trees.
 For further advice watch our video planting guide.

 Feeds and fungis can also be added to the soil to give the trees the best start after planting.
 Check out the products we can supply here.

+Can you plant my tree for me?
 We can offer our planting service if you are local to the nursery.
 Planting prices are dependent on the size of the pot.
 Please contact us if you would like a quote.